RagnarB83/ash-documentation/docs/setup.rst

 If you are impatient and want to get ASH going immediately without all features enabled.

-**Note:** ASH will complain when you try to use features that require additional installations (e.g. geometric, julia)
+**Note:** ASH will complain when you try to use features that require additional installations (e.g. geometric, julia, OpenMM etc)

 1. Download the ASH repository
 2. Make sure there is a python3 interpreter on your system (with numpy)